British anti-terrorist police find second "suspicious item" after London arrest

 "Whilst there, officers found an item they deemed suspicious," they added in a statement.
 "Officers evacuated the address and alerted Devon and Cornwall Police."

-Police have not released details about the two items nor whether they were viable explosive devices.
-The first one was made safe by a controlled explosion.
+Police have not released details about the two items nor have they said whether the first, which was made safe by a controlled explosion, was a viable explosive device.

 Britain is on its second-highest alert level of "severe", meaning an attack is considered highly likely.